Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Add the new S3 bucket to a new Amazon CloudFront distribution.
 Provide the developers with the domain name of the new distribution for use in their API calls.
 - [x] Enable S3 Transfer Acceleration for the new S3 bucket.
 Verify that the developers are using the `DOC-EXAMPLE-BUCKET.s3-accelerate.amazonaws.com` endpoint name in their API calls.
 - [ ] Use S3 multipart upload for the new S3 bucket.
 Verify that the developers are using Region-specific S3 endpoint names such as `DOC-EXAMPLE-BUCKETS3`, [Region] amazonaws.com in their API calls.

+### A SysOps administrator wants to use AWS Systems Manager Patch Manager to automate the process of patching Amazon EC2 Windows instances.
+The SysOps administrator wants to ensure that patches are auto-approved 2 days after the release date for development instances.
+Patches also must be auto-approved 5 days after the release date for production instances.
+Maintenance must occur only during a 2-hour window for all instances.
+Which solution will meet these requirements?

+- [ ] Use tags to identify development instances and production instances.
+In Patch Manager, create two patch groups and one patch baseline.
+Add an auto-approval delay to each patch group.
+Create a single maintenance window.
+- [x] Use tags to identify development instances and production instances.
+In Patch Manager, create two patch groups and two patch baselines.
+Specify an auto-approval delay in each of the patch baselines.
+Create a single maintenance window.
+- [ ] Use tags to identity development instances and production instances.
+In Patch Manager, create two patch groups and one patch baseline, Create two separate maintenance windows, each with an auto-approval delay.
+- [ ] Use tags to identify development instances.
+In Patch Manager, create one patch group and one patch baseline.
+Specify auto-approval delays in the patch baseline, Add development instances to the new patch group.
+Use predefined Patch Manager patch baselines for all remaining instances.
+Create a single maintenance window.

+### A company wants to collect data from an application to use for analytics.
+For the first 90 days, the data will be infrequently accessed but must remain highly available.
+During this time, the company's analytics team requires access to the data in milliseconds.
+However, after 90 days, the company must retain the data for the long term at a lower cost.
+The retrieval time after 90 days must be less than 5 hours.
+Which solution will meet these requirements MOST cost-effectively?

+- [x] Store the data in S3 Standard-Infrequent Access (S3 Standard-IA) for the first 90 days.
+Set up an S3 Lifecycle rule to move the data to S3 Glacier Flexible Retrieval after 90 days.
+- [ ] Store the data in S3 One Zone-Infrequent Access (S3 One Zone-IA) for the first 90 days.
+Set up an S3 Lifecycle rule to move the data to S3 Glacier Deep Archive after 90 days.
+- [ ] Store the data in S3 Standard for the first 90 days.
+Set up an S3 Lifecycle rule to move the data to S3 Glacier Flexible Retrieval after 90 days.
+- [ ] Store the data in S3 Standard for the first 90 days.
+Set up an S3 Lifecycle rule to move the data to S3 Glacier Deep Archive after 90 days.

+### A SysOps administrator needs to provision a new fleet of Amazon EC2 Spot Instances in an Amazon EC2 Auto Scaling group.
+The Auto Scaling group will use a wide range of instance types.
+The configured fleet must come from pools that have the most availability for the number of instances that are launched.
+Which solution will meet these requirements?

+- [ ] Launch the Spot Instances up to the maximum capacity of the Auto Scaling group.
+- [ ] Launch the Spot Instances by using the diversified strategy.
+- [x] Launch the Spot Instances by using the capacity optimized strategy.
+- [ ] Use the Spot Instance advisor to help determine the best Spot allocation strategy.

+### Users are reporting consistent forced logouts from a stateful web application.
+The logouts occur before the expiration of a 15-minute application logout timer.
+The web application is hosted on Amazon EC2 instances that are in an Auto Scaling group.
+The instances run behind an Application Load Balancer (ALB) that has a single target group.
+The ALB is configured as the origin in an Amazon CloudFront distribution.
+Session affinity (sticky sessions) is already enabled on the ALB target group and uses duration-based cookies.
+The web application generates its own application cookie.
+Which combination of actions should a SysOps administrator take to resolve the logout problem?
+(Choose two.)

+- [ ] Change to the least outstanding requests algorithm on the ALB target group.
+- [x] Configure cookie forwarding in the CloudFront distribution's cache behavior settings.
+- [ ] Configure the duration-based cookie to be named AWSALB.
+- [ ] Configure the ALB to use the expiration cookie header.
+- [x] Change the ALB to use application-based cookies.

+### A company has a public web application that experiences rapid traffic increases after advertisements appear on local television.
+The application runs on Amazon EC2 instances that are in an Auto Scaling group.
+The Auto Scaling group is not keeping up with the traffic surges after an advertisement runs.
+The company often needs to scale out to 100 EC2 instances during the traffic surges.
+The instance startup times are lengthy because of a boot process that creates machine-specific data caches that are unique to each instance.
+The exact timing of when the advertisements will appear on television is not known.
+A SysOps administrator must implement a solution so that the application can function properly during the traffic surges.
+Which solution will meet these requirements?

+- [x] Create a warm pool.
+Keep enough instances in the `Stopped` state to meet the increased demand.
+- [ ] Start 100 instances.
+Allow the boot process to finish running.
+Store this data on the instance store volume before stopping the instances.
+- [ ] Increase the value of the instance warmup time in the scaling policy
+- [ ] Use predictive scaling for the Auto Scaling group.